kimfranklin/narw_sonobuoys/README.md

 1. fig_corr_matrix_manuscript.R
   - this produces two spearman correlation matrices, a short one and full one (the short one has only few variables where as the full one has nearly all the variables in the dataset)
 2. fig_scatterplots_new.R
-  - this produces two scatter plots in one image (call rates in one plot and behaviour rates in the other plot) and another image of a bargraph that is grouped by demographic class with each total bar being the whale abundance
+  - this produces two scatter plots in one image (call rates in one plot and behaviour rates in the other plot) and another image of a bargraph that is grouped by demographic class with each total bar being the whale count

 ## statistical analysis
 1. tbl_5_num_summary.R
   - this script produces a table of all variables' 1st and 3rd quartile, mean, median, max and min to give idea of variables' distribution
 2. tbl_est_num_sighting.R
-  - this script produces all the models where num_sighting (or whale abundance) is the y variable, the estimates are produced and saved in one csv file and the anova tables are saved as another (separate) csv file
+  - this script produces all the models where num_sighting (or whale count) is the y variable, the estimates are produced and saved in one csv file and the anova tables are saved as another (separate) csv file
 3. tbl_est_call_rates.R
   - this script produces all the models where call rates (upcall, gunshot, tonal) are the y variable, the estimates are produced and saved in one csv file and the negative binomial likelihood ratio test tables are saved as another (separate) csv file (the negative binomial likelihood ratio test compare the model to a null which is just the intercept and offset)
 4. tbl_est_call_rates_stepwise.R